BBC: Former Israeli security adviser tells BBC that IDF soldiers should refuse orders that may be war crimes

 Israel has been criticized by the international community for its conduct during this war.
 The United States has warned that it will cut off arms shipments to Israel if it does not increase aid to Gaza.

-The UN has accused Israel of repeatedly blocking or impeding aid transfers, most recently to northern Gaza.
+The has accused Israel of repeatedly blocking or impeding aid transfers, most recently to northern Gaza.

-The IDF has repeatedly denied allegations that it implements a deliberate policy to starve residents of Jabalia to force them to flee.
-Israel has accused Hamas for years of using civilians as human shields and launching attacks out of and medical centers.
+The IDF has repeatedly denied allegations that it implements a deliberate policy to starve of Jabalia to force them to flee.
+Israel has accused Hamas for years of using civilians as human shields and launching attacks out of schools and .

 “Hamas doesn’t hesitate to abuse Gazans.
 They exploit them.
 They steal their aid.
 And they forcefully prevent them evacuating if it is necessary,” the IDF stated in May.